joachimbbp/spritefire/devnotes.md

     Small glitch in bottom right corner persists: no sprites are rendered there Raylib does not appear to be outputing alpha layer KD tree matches slightly different

-Reverting this to a previous version as previous commit was bad (got very lost trying to get alpha working)

-Ugh, trying to push again.
-Lets see if this works